Posted on March 13, 2017

 Lastly, and no this isn’t a joke, seriously, you could always get your aircraft a drone sweater.

 Since most drones are made of heavy plastic coatings they can only do so much to help conserve heat.

 So if you are looking for that extra bit of protection then a custom drone sweater might be perfect for you.

 They even offer gift-cards if you’re looking to get a drone buddy a special gift!

-If you enjoyed this post could you please do me a HUGE favor?
+If you enjoyed this post could you please do me a HUGE favor and share it?!

-Could you please do me a HUGE favor and give it a thumbs up and share it?
+Could you please do me a HUGE favor share it?
 Just click the big social media icons at the very top or very bottom of this page.